 A technology fee is assessed each semester to students who register for classes.
 While this fee in no way covers the full technology expenses of the University, it will help defray the annual cost of licensing and maintenance for our core and wireless networks, student enterprise system, course management system, email, and various systems for improving student services and life on campus such as advising, degree audit, and mobile apps for student class information, schedule, and grades.

-All undergraduate-day students will be required to participate in a meal plan, even non-resident students.
+All College for Women students will be required to participate in a meal plan, even non-resident students.
 To this end, a special Copper Meal Plan has been created for commuters and apartment residents.
 Commuter students (and apartment residents not selecting another plan) will be enrolled in the Copper Plan, which is $100 (100 flex points) per semester.

 A 1% finance fee is assessed on the last University business day of each month on any unpaid balance.
 In order to avoid the assessment of finance charges, the entire balance on account must be paid in full by the due date.